Heisenberg208/Voice-Based-Form-Submission-Application/README.md

 ## CSS Styling

-The application uses a custom CSS file named `styles.css` for styling.
+The application uses a custom CSS file named `style.css` for styling.
 This file controls the appearance of various components, including the form layout and buttons.

 ### Custom CSS Highlights